luccahuguet/nutask/README.md

 ```

 ## Roadmap 🛣️
+- [x] Enhanced Display: Mark done tasks as green
+- Due data: Add a due date option for each task
 - Task Prioritization: Introducing priority levels for tasks.
-- Enhanced Display: Mark done tasks as green
 - Backup & Archive: Safeguard your tasks with backup and archiving features.
-- Due data: Add a due date option for each task